Code of Conduct

 Members, guests and visitors are reminded that:

-- Any form of discrimination, harassment or intimidation is regarded as unacceptable behaviour.
+- Any form of discrimination, harassment, intimidation or offensive behaviour is regarded as unacceptable behaviour.

 - WBGC promotes sensible drinking and as per the Licensing Act of 2003 consumption of excessive quantities of alcohol is not permitted by law.
 Please don’t be offended if employees refuse to serve persons they suspect are drunk or to serve persons attempting to purchase alcohol for persons they suspect are drunk.
 The management and employees also reserve the right to refuse to serve and admit persons into the premises.